 If you are a contractor earning over £15,600 you may still be able to take advantage of these tax-free savings.
 E.g. if your spouse or partner earns less than £15,000 in a tax year, you could keep a certain amount of your savings in your partner’s account, taking advantage of their savings income tax allowance.

-Cash ISAs appeal to many as the interest that accrues within them remains tax free.
+Cash ISAs appeal to many as the interest that accrues within them remains tax-free.
 The downside is that there is an annual limit to the amount that you can invest in an ISA.
-This saving option has become even more attractive since the considerable rise in the limit from the 2013/14 tax year, as shown in the chart below.
+This saving option has become even more attractive since the considerable rise in the limit from the 2013/14 tax year.

 This year, the Chancellor announced the new ‘Help to Buy ISA’; good news for those of you looking to get onto the property ladder for the first time.
 This new scheme allows you to save up to £200 per month, with the government providing a bonus of 25% to the amount that you have saved.
 They will continue to provide this bonus until you reach the maximum of £12,000 worth of savings.
 This could result in you receiving a bonus of up to £3,000 to help you to buy your first home.